Disordered Eating and Eating Disorder Nutritionists

 Relative Energy Deficiency in Sport (RED-S)

-When an individual’s energy intake is insufficient to support their energy expenditure leading to impaired metabolic rate, bone health, immunity, protein synthesis, and/or cardiovascular health.
+When an individual’s energy intake is insufficient to support their energy expenditure, leading to impaired metabolic rate, bone health, immunity, protein synthesis or cardiovascular health.

 Rumination Disorder